Large-scale behaviour of Sobolev functions in Ahlfors regular metric measure spaces: Proof of Theorem and Theorem

 where the first inequality is given because $|x_0|'\ge 8$.
 Combining this estimate with Lemma \ref{lem3.4-2805}, we obtain

 which implies that

 This contradicts \eqref{eq-delta-2605}, completing the proof. \end{proof}

-Recall that when $p>Q$, the assumption that $X$ is Ahflors $Q$-regular supporting a $p$-Poincar\'e inequality does not guarantee that $X$ satisfies the annular chain property.
+Recall that when $p>Q$, the assumption that $(X,d,\mu)$ is a metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$ supporting a $p$-Poincar\'e inequality, does not guarantee that $X$ satisfies the annular chain property.
 Therefore to prove Theorem~\ref{thm:p>Q Growth}, we must make the further assumption that this property holds.
 We now use Theorem~\ref{thm:Morrey} to prove the following analog of Lemma~\ref{lem3.4-2805} for the case $p>Q$: \begin{lemma} Let $1<Q<+\infty$, and let $Q<p<+\infty$.
-Suppose that $(X,d,\mu)$ is a complete unbounded geodesic metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$ supporting a $p$-Poincar\'e inequality.
+Suppose that $(X,d,\mu)$ is a complete, unbounded geodesic metric measure space with metric $d$ and Ahlfors $Q$-regular measure $\mu$ supporting a $p$-Poincar\'e inequality.
 Furthermore, we assume that $X$ satisfies the annular chain property.
-Then there exists a constant $C_1\ge 1$ such that for all $u\in\dot N^{1,p}(X)$ and for all $x_0,x_1\in X$ satisfiying $|x_0|>8c_2$ and $|x_1|/|x_0|\ge |x_0|$, the following holds:
+Then there exists a constant $C_1\ge 1$ such that for all $u\in\dot N^{1,p}(X)$ and for all $x_0,x_1\in X$ satisfying $|x_0|>8c_2$ and $|x_1|/|x_0|\ge |x_0|$, the following holds: